bethgelab/foolbox/README.rst

 📄 Citation
 ------------

-If you use Foolbox for your work, please cite our `JOSS paper on Foolbox Native <https://doi.org/10.21105/joss.02607>`_ and our `ICML workshop paper on Foolbox <https://arxiv.org/abs/1707.04131>`_ using the following BibTeX entries:
+If you use Foolbox for your work, please cite our `JOSS paper on Foolbox Native (i.e., Foolbox 3.0) <https://doi.org/10.21105/joss.02607>`_ and our `ICML workshop paper on Foolbox <https://arxiv.org/abs/1707.04131>`_ using the following BibTeX entries:

 .. code-block::